By Ted Rubin

 Rediscovering the customer

 This is the corner grocer’s personal touch with far greater differentiation, choice, flexibility, channels, convenience, content, and ultimately, value.
-We’ve come full circle, but to an even better place.
+We’ve come full circle in customer relationship management, but to an even better place.

 You Might Like: